 Want to start fishing with sliders or Kabura lures, while I don't proclaim to be a world-leading expert I do use Kabura lures regularly, or at least more often than not when on the water.
+Wanting to buy Kaburas, hit this buy Kabura lures link to view our range.

 Having predominantly fished using lures and soft baits since 2006, they are generally my go-to.
 Landing a healthy, decent-sized say 10 plus pound Snapper on light gear is a buzz, be it on a slider style lure, soft bait, micro jig or any other light lure.
 It gets the adrenaline pumping.